Bladder, Urethra and Ureters

 Frank hemorrhage Feces (impaction)

-In a neonate, impactions, gas and urine would be the most common.
-A fluid wave may be detectable.
+In the majority of neonates and young male ruminants, impactions, gas and urine would be the most common.

 Peritoneal fluid analysis can also be used to confirm uroabdomen.
 Due to the size of the molecule, we use creatinine to determine if the fluid in the belly is urine or not.
 Creatinine doesn’t equilibrate so we can compare the abdominal fluid creatinine to the serum creatinine.
 If the concentration in the abdominal fluid is at least 2x the concentration in the blood, it is urine.
 Heating the fluid is often a quick and dirty way to tell, too.